fitz1987/chem_shell_scripts/README.md

 # chem_shell_scripts
 shell scripts for data processing

-generally written in csh to do somewhat specific tasks related to data processing for computational chemistry:
+generally written in csh to do specific tasks related to data processing for computational chemistry:

 - a-change-metal: swaps one transition metal centre for a different one in an input file for ORCA program.
 - a-checkfrequencies: check that a) geometry optimization converged and b) for presence of imaginary frequencies in hessian in output file for several different popular computational chemistry programs.